 Wet felting is a holistic activity that involves sensory play and artistic expression while developing fine motor skills.
 It is a calm and screen-free activity for rainy day fun.

 Making felt balls is the type of craft that even little ones can make with a little help and a bit of encouragement.
+The felted balls can be strung into a garland or used to play any number of games.

 Wet Felting – Making Felt Balls